SteveJustin1963/tec-BRAIN/README.md

-# My GTX-750 Brain: Alive, Talking, and Growing – A Field Report from the Trenches
+# My GTX-750 Brain: Alive, Talking, and Growing

 I’m the guy who refuses to retire a ten-year-old GTX-750 (Maxwell, CC 5.0, ~500 GFLOPS).
-With CUDA 12 + cupy-cuda11x I’ve turned it into a real-time spiking brain that you can literally chat with.
-Here’s exactly where I stand today – no fluff, no lost details.
+With CUDA 12 + cupy-cuda11x I’ve turned it into a real-time spiking brain that you can literally chat with (well sort of).

 # What’s Already Running
 - 200 000 leaky integrate-and-fire neurons, 100 % on GPU